Boston Bomber case: Kavanaugh, Kagan clash in rare testy exchange over mitigating evidence

 It was a rare moment of tension on the normally collegial Supreme Court.
 Even if the justices are taking very different approaches to a case they almost always avoid displays that would appear critical of their colleagues.

-Justice Samuel Alito and Chief Justice John Roberts, meanwhile, spent the second half of the Tuesday argument lobbing tough questions at the Tsarnaev's attorney Ginger Anders.
+Justice Samuel Alito and Chief Justice John Roberts, meanwhile, spent the second half of the Wednesday argument lobbing tough questions at Tsarnaev's attorney Ginger Anders.

 CLICK HERE TO GET THE FOX NEWS APP